PPGFlowECG: Latent Rectified Flow with Cross-Modal Encoding for PPG-Guided ECG Generation and Cardiovascular Disease Detection: Conclusion

 \section{Conclusion}

-In this paper, we propose PPGFlowECG, a novel two-stage framework that aligns PPG and ECG in a shared latent space through the CardioAlign Encoder and employs latent rectified flow to generate ECGs with high fidelity and clinical interpretability.
-By addressing challenges such as the misalignment of physiological semantics in generative models and the complexity of modeling in high-dimensional signals, the proposed approach establishes a new state of the art in both signal reconstruction quality and downstream diagnostic performance across clinical and real-world settings.
-These advances provide a strong foundation for cardiovascular screening and early detection in scenarios where only PPG is available, supporting the development of more reliable diagnostic tools in healthcare.
+In this paper, we propose PPGFlowECG, a two-stage framework that aligns PPG and ECG in a shared latent space via the CardioAlign Encoder and synthesizes ECGs using latent rectified flow.
+By mitigating cross-modal semantic misalignment and the challenges of modeling high-dimensional waveform dynamics, PPGFlowECG achieves state-of-the-art performance in both reconstruction quality and downstream diagnostic tasks across multiple clinical settings.
+These results support wearable-first cardiovascular screening and early detection when standard ECG acquisition is unavailable and only PPG is accessible.